markandre13/corba.js/README.md

 * persisting objects to files (using CORBA's binary encoding GIOP)

 In the 90ties CORBA was quite the hype but design-by-committee made it bloated, slow and no fun to use.
+(See [What's Wrong With CORBA](https://wiki.c2.com/?WhatsWrongWithCorba).)

 Still, stripped to it's core, one finds a fast and lightweight system, which made it ideal for modern WebApps.
 This might be in part attributed to CORBA's roots in the experimental object oriented [Spring](https://en.wikipedia.org/wiki/Spring_(operating_system)) operating system and some sole individuals undermining the design-by-committee with their expertise. 😁

+A group of former CORBA developer's has also implemented a much improved successor of CORBA, the [Internet Communications Engine](https://zeroc.com/products/ice) (ICE), which is also available for JavaScript/TypeScript under the GNU GPLv2.

 ## Interfaces